Fieldays® Tractor Pull Entrant Guide

 Please enter the Fieldays site through Gate 5 on Mystery Creek Road and continue through to the East Entry (formerly Gate 7).

-You must be in the Tractor Pull area on Tuesday 10 June between 1.00pm – 3.00 pm to have your photo taken and undertake the Fieldays 2025 Tractor Pull Driver Induction.
-It is critical you are on site on Tuesday between the times listed as this gate will be available to Tractor Pull competitors only.
-The Driver’s Briefing will be held at 3.30pm for the competition opening on Wednesday morning.
+You must be in the Tractor Pull area on Tuesday 9 June between 1.00pm – 3.00 pm to have your photo taken undertake the Fieldays 2026 Tractor Pull Driver Induction.
+It is critical you are on site on Tuesday between the times listed as this gate will be managed by Security and only be available to Tractor Pull competitors for entry to the site.
+The Driver’s Briefing will be held at 3pm, ahead of the competition opening on Wednesday morning.
+You will not need a ticket to enter Fieldays on Tuesday afternoon.

 Reporting times